-Getting buy-in for ideas is an essential part of the ideation process.
-Through fostering a collaborative environment and understanding the needs of stakeholders, you can create an environment where everyone is on the same page and their contributions are valued.
+Getting buy-in for ideas is an essential step for both project ideation and decision-making.
+By fostering a collaborative environment and understanding the needs of stakeholders, you can create a culture where everyone is on the same page so you can drive organizational change.

 5 Strategies to get buy-in for your ideas